-- 21. The administration of drugs that are physiologically foreign to the body can lead to adverse side effects or toxicity with significant consequences.
+21. The administration of drugs that are physiologically foreign to the body can lead to adverse side effects or toxicity with significant consequences.
 The retina is especially susceptible to the effects of systemic drugs.
-The retina has an extensive blood supply and vascular network.
+It has an extensive dual blood supply from the retina and is one of the most metabolically active tissues in the body.
 The retina has minimal ability to regenerate and is therefore at high risk of drug toxicity.
-Thus, it is critical that eye care professionals are aware and monitor for adverse drug effects, especially those affecting the retina. - 22.
-For example, the anti-malarial drug Plaquenil (hydroxychloroquine) is known to be associated with retinal toxicity.
+Thus, it is critical that eye care professionals are aware and monitor for adverse drug effects, especially those affecting the retina.

+22. For example, the anti-malarial drug Plaquenil (hydroxychloroquine) is known to be associated with retinal toxicity.
 The label that accompanies that drug contains explicit instructions of the risk of injury and monitoring for signs of toxicity.